Where to See Cherry Blossoms in Washington, D.C., Including 6 Less Crowded Places

 If you want to spend the night in D.C., choose a place to stay that’s close to the cherry blossoms.
 Navigating parking or public transportation can be a crowded mess (although public transit remains a better option than driving), so consider booking a hotel within walking or biking distance of the trees.

-The Willard InterContinental
+The Willard InterContinental Washington D.C.

 The Willard hosted Japan’s first delegation to the United States in 1860 and continues to decorate its grand lobby with cherry trees.
-After a morning of taking in beautiful blossoms outdoors, give your feet a break with afternoon tea at the hotel.
+After a morning of taking in bountiful blossoms outdoors, give your feet a break with afternoon tea at the hotel.
 Enjoy unique finger sandwiches, such as tarragon and cognac-infused lobster salad on brioche, and sweets like vanilla and sugar plum scones.

 The Graham Georgetown

 If you want to visit the National Mall and Tidal Basin, it’s an easy three-mile bike ride on a path that hugs the Potomac and skirts past some of the District’s famous landmarks.
+You can rent bikes from Trek, a 10-minute walk from the hotel.

-Salamander DC
+Salamander Washington DC

 Overlooking the Tidal Basin, the Salamander (formerly the Mandarin Oriental) is the closest hotel to this popular cherry blossom viewing site.
-The luxurious hotel’s courtyard has a handful of cherry trees planted by the granddaughter of Yukio Ozaki, the Tokyo mayor who gave the original trees to the United States in 1912.
+The courtyard also has a handful of cherry trees planted by the granddaughter of Yukio Ozaki, the Tokyo mayor who gave the original trees to the United States in 1912.

 Canopy by Hilton Washington DC the Wharf